-Our customers are critical to the success of our business and upholding the highest standards of ethical business conduct will enhance our relationships and our reputation.
-We believe our customers should be able to expect the same standards from us as we expect from our colleagues and others.
+Our customers are critical to the success of our business and should be able to expect the same standards from us as we expect from our colleagues and others.
+We believe that upholding the highest standards of ethical business conduct will enhance our relationships and our reputation.

-- seek to add value for our customers wherever possible and always deliver our promises - know our customers by doing appropriate due diligence and only work with customers who share our business and ethical standards - act fairly, transparently and ethically when appointing suppliers and partners on behalf of our customers - meet our contractual obligations and work together to resolve any disputes early on - communicate honestly and transparently at all times, seeking to develop strong and lasting relationships
+- seek to add value for our customers wherever possible and always deliver on our promises - seek to understand our customers' drivers through due diligence and only work with customers who share our business and ethical standards - act fairly, transparently and ethically when appointing suppliers and partners - meet our contractual obligations and work together to resolve any disputes early on - communicate respectfully, honestly and transparently at all times, seeking to develop strong and lasting relationships

-- forget that satisfying our customers is critical to the success of our business - ignore concerns raised by our customers regarding the quality of our work - act unprofessionally when interacting with our customers or their agents
+- forget that meeting our customers' expectations is critical to the success of our business - ignore concerns raised by our customers regarding the quality of our work - act unprofessionally when interacting with our customers or their agents or other stakeholders